Neurotherapy Costs & What to expect

 If you have a Mental Health Treatment Plan from your GP, you may be eligible for Medicare rebates on certain services.
 You can claim your Medicare rebates at the time of payment.

-It is important to note that Medicare does not classify neurofeedback as a ‘focused psychological strategy’, so it is not eligible for rebates.
+It is important to note that Medicare does not classify neurofeedback as a ‘focused psychological strategy’, so Neurotherapy costs are not eligible for rebates.

 Number and Frequency of Sessions